balzack/databag/README.md

 ## Project Vision

 Imagine an internet where the services prioritized creating value over collecting data.
-Currently these services exist primarily to subject us to advertisement.
-Triggering our fears drives engagement, fueling their revenue engine at our detriment.
-On top of this these services make us more susceptible to surveillance and censorship.
+Currently, these services exist primarily to subject us to advertisement.
+Triggering our fears drives engagement, fueling their revenue engine to our detriment.
+On top of this, these services make us more susceptible to surveillance and censorship.

 It doesn't have to be this way.
-A data model in which we host and are responsible for our own data would force internet services to prioritize their actual value, all while protecting us from surveillance and censorship.
-There is hope in the growing self-hosting community, and in order for it to be truly transformational, it will need to reach the average non-technical population.
+A data model in which we host and are responsible for our data would force internet services to prioritize their actual value, all while protecting us from surveillance and censorship.
+There is hope in the growing self-hosting community, and for it to be truly transformational, it will need to reach the average non-technical person.

 Databag aims to bridge that gap by supporting consumer electronics.
 The hope is to one day be able to buy an inexpensive device like a router from a store and start self-hosting without any other technical knowledge.
 While self-hosting provides the most control and legal protections, people could choose to use cloud hosting services for their data when otherwise not possible.